(adapted from MacRae et al., 2009)

 Government intervention to support the transition to sustainable food is justified for many reasons consistent with historical interventions in the food and agricultural economy.
 Sustainable food is an immature industry and governments have supported infant food industries in the past, in Canada notably the canola oil industry on the Prairies and the wine sector in Ontario.
 Government investments in sustainable food progressively correct market failures—the fact that current approaches to production, processing and distribution do not reflect real costs, generating significant externalized costs the private landowners, the general public and governments have to pay for later.
 In theory, as the social and environmental benefits grow with organic farming adoption, government liabilities for these unfunded externalized costs should decline (Pretty et al., 2000; Tegtmeier and Duffy, 2004).

 However, the current Canadian approach to advancing sustainability is too limited.
 Only about 8% of expenditures to support the agriculture sector are for agri-environmental programming (AAFC, 2012).
+Highlighting how much we lag behind our main trading partners, Farmers for Climate Solutions estimated that the US spends 12 times more per acre than Canada on climate-friendly farming supports and the EU 74 times more, with our contribution a paltry $0.7/acre.
 A suite or environmental programmes under the Agricultural Policy Framework (APF) and Growing Forward (GF1,2 and soon 3, name changed to the Canadian Agricultural Partnership) have generated only modest environmental improvements.
 The programmes do not follow an agroecological approach, are voluntary, there is limited to no targeting of regions making the most significant contributions to problems and uptake is consequently suboptimal (see, for example, analysis of Environmental Farm Plan uptake relative to environmental hotspots).